omahs/imx-docs/docs/main/guides/wallet-sdk-ui-guide.md

 keywords: [imx-wallets]
 ---

-# Wallet SDK UI/UX Guide
+# UI guide for implementing user wallet interactions

 This guide is aimed at providing clarity on the minimum requirements when implementing user wallet connections and interactions.

 Previously, applications using the [Link SDK](/docs/sdk-api) did not have to worry about this because the Link SDK provided an opinionated UI that implemented our best practices.
-Now, when using the [Core SDK with the Wallet SDK](/docs/sdks#how-do-the-sdks-work-together), applications may need to implement their design.
+Now, when using the [Core SDK with the Wallet SDK](/docs/sdks#how-do-the-sdks-work-together), applications may need to implement their own design.
 Other than the must-haves outlined in this guide, the rest is up the application.

 ## User interactions
 * [Connect wallet](#connect-wallet)